-An Associate of Art degree in business management is designed for students who wish to transfer to a four-year program and develop a marketable skill within an abbreviated period of time.
+Associate of Arts degrees in business are designed for students who wish to transfer to a four-year program and develop a marketable skill within an abbreviated period of time.
 Upon completion of the two-year degree, students will have completed the general education requirements of a four-year degree.
 All classes will transfer to a baccalaureate program at Mayville State University.
-A minimum of 64 semester hours is required for the two-year degree.
+A minimum of 64 semester hours is required for two-year degree, some require more.
 To complete the program in two years, students are recommended to register for the courses as outlined below.